kadena-io/pact/docs/pact-reference.rst

        "cont": {
          "txid": [transaction id where pact instantiated]
          "rollback": [true or false],
-         "step": [step to be continued or rolledback, needs to be integer between 0 and (total number of steps - 1)] "data": {
+         "step": [step to be continued or rolled back, needs to be integer between 0 and (total number of steps - 1)] "data": {
            /* arbitrary user data to accompany step code */ }